C-Stein/node-milestones/02-db-driven-applications/exercises/05-express-middleware.md

 The core of any web server is robust request routing.
 If you think about the server-client request life cycle, it essentially boils down to: the client requests a resource, the server tries to locate the resource and if it's found, respond in a way that the client is expecting.
 Without a structured way to handle any route requests, your web server will do very little.

 Creating a route looks generally like this: `app.get('/songs/:id', function(res, res, next){...});`.
-A route can be thought of as a two-part phrase: an HTTP verb and a path.

 The HTTP verb, or method, is most often one of these four: GET, POST, PUT, and DELETE.
 * A GET request is used to fetch data from a web server.
 It is the most common type of request.